-This project provides funding to replace existing fixtures Gadsby fixtures, poles, and pole foundations located in Old Town.
+This project provides funding to replace Gadsby fixtures, poles, and pole foundations located in Old Town.

-FY 2022 is the third year of a four-year program to replace all existing Gadsby Streetlights throughout Old Town with new streetlight poles, fixtures, and pole foundations.
 These new fixtures utilize LED technology instead of older incandescent or high-pressure sodium (HPS) technology that was previously utilized.
 The replacement Gadsby Streetlight is approved by the Old and Historic District Board of Architectural Review for appropriateness, and has recently been utilized in Waterfront Park, Windmill Hill Park, and in new developments within the Historic District, such as Robinson Landing on South Union Street.
 Most of the existing Gadsby Streetlights have reached the end of their useful life and require replacement.
-The Gadsby lights on the 600 block of King Street were upgraded in FY 2022.
+The Gadsby lights on the 200 - 500 blocks of King Street, the 100 blocks of North and South Union St, and the 100 block of North Royal St were upgraded in FY 2023.